-Considering these aspects, Ministry of Ports, Shipping and Waterwaysvide OM No. DW-11012/1/2020-Development Wing dated 26th May, 2020 (Annexure-I) constituted a committee under chairmanship of the Additional Secretary, with following objectives:
+Considering these aspects, Ministry of Shipping vide OM No. DW-11012/1/2020-Development Wing dated 26th May, 2020 (Annexure-I) constituted a committee under chairmanship of the Additional Secretary, with following objectives:

 1. To study the method of preparation of estimate for capital and maintenance dredging projects in the major ports of the world such as Colombo Port, Singapore Port and Dubai Port.